HeroRace: Night HeroRace

 This version of the extreme obstacle race is held at night.
 The first trials took place in 2016.
 In 2017, the new race format was adopted by several Russian regions, with events in Moscow, St. Petersburg, and Novosibirsk.
 The race has a few specific must-have features, such as light shows, torches, and glow-in-the-dark markings.

-HeroRace.
-Children
+HeroRace Children

 The children’s version of the HeroRace debuted in 2015 at the Vorobyovy Gory Pioneers Palace in Moscow.
-Over 500 children took part in the event.
+More than 500 children took part in the event.
 During the next 2 years, the project stagnated, due to difficulties with arranging events for minors.

-Starting from 2018, the Little HeroRace has been brought back as part of the classical Race, held on a separate obstacle course.
+Starting from 2018, Little HeroRace has been brought back as part of the classical Race, held on a separate obstacle course.

 Winter hell

 The first Winterhell Race, hosted by the Heroleague in the European Union, took place on January 20, 2018, at the Nürburgring race track in Germany.
-The event brought together approximately 1000 participants from a number of countries: Germany, Austria, Belgium, Russia, and several others.
+The event brought together approximately 1,000 participants from a number of countries: Germany, Austria, Belgium, Russia, and several others.